fong-a/12SDD-object-oriented-programming-skyrim-unit/README.md

-# 12SDD Object Oriented Programming - Game Example
+# 12SDD Object Oriented Programming - Adventure Game Example

 The slides and associated code cover the following topic areas for HSC SDD: